September 3, 2020

 I wonder what Philip thought about this.
 I’ll chance a guess.
-I bet he was pondering that if Jesus could do this with loaves and fishes, imagine what he could do with my life.
+I bet he was pondering, If Jesus can do this with loaves and fishes, imagine what he could do with my life.

-That’s the secret of the Kingdom of King Jesus.
+That’s the secret of the kingdom of King Jesus.
 We don’t have to be enough.
-We only have to be His.
+We only have to be his.
 In the hands of Jesus, our lives can all at once be profoundly limited and more than enough.
 That’s how I feel about the Daily Text.
 It’s loaves and fishes all over again.
-We are now over a thousand days into what I knew and still know to be an impossible task.
+We are now over two thousand days into what I knew and still know to be an impossible task.
 I am an exquisite portrait of extraordinary limitation—less than five loaves and two fish.
-You number in the neighborhood of ten thousand.
+You number in the tens of thousands.
 Jesus is more than enough.
-I boast only in the Cross!
+I boast only in the cross!
 Paul’s word to the Ephesians comes to mind,

 1. What are you seeing in today’s sign?

 2. Do you tend to be more of a scarcity person or an abundance person?
 Why is that?